Wan Chai District

 Wan Chai District is one of the 18 districts of Hong Kong.
-Of the four on Hong Kong Island, it is north-central, and had 152,608 residents in 2011, a fall from 167,146 residents in 2001.
-The district has the second-highest educationally qualified residents with the highest-bracket incomes, the second-lowest population and the third-oldest quotient.
+Of the four on Hong Kong Island, it is north-central, and had 166,695 residents in 2021, an increase from 152,608 residents in 2011.
+The district has the second-highest educationally qualified residents with the highest-bracket incomes, the lowest population and the third-oldest quotient.
 It is a relatively affluent district, with one in five persons having liquid assets of more than HKD 1 million.

 Geography

-The zone colloquially known as Wan Chai is loosely that surrounding Tonnochy Road and the Wan Chai station of the MTR, which is between Admiralty on the west and Causeway Bay on the east.
+The area known as Wan Chai is loosely that surrounding Tonnochy Road and the Wan Chai station of the MTR, which is between Admiralty on the west and Causeway Bay on the east.
 Wan Chai North, where major buildings such as the Hong Kong Convention and Exhibition Centre and Central Plaza stand, refers to the zone north of Gloucester Road, reclaimed from the sea after the 1970s.

 The broader administrative "Wan Chai District" includes the areas of Wan Chai, Wan Chai North, Causeway Bay, Happy Valley, Jardine's Lookout, Stubbs Road, Wong Nai Chung Gap and Tai Hang.

 History

-The ceremony of the handover of Hong Kong from the United Kingdom to the People's Republic of China was performed in the then new wing of the Hong Kong Convention and Exhibition Centre in Wan Chai North.
+The ceremony of the handover of Hong Kong from the United Kingdom to the People's Republic of China was performed in the then-new wing of the Hong Kong Convention and Exhibition Centre in Wan Chai North.

 In May 2009, 300 guests and staff members at the Metropark Hotel Wanchai were quarantined, suspected of being infected or in contact with the H1N1 virus during the 2009 swine flu pandemic.
 A 25-year-old Mexican man who had stayed at the hotel was later found to have the viral infection.
 He had travelled to Hong Kong from Mexico via Shanghai.

 Politics

-The district council of Wan Chai has 13 elected members.
+The district council of Wan Chai consists of 10 councillors, with 2 directly elected, 4 indirectly elected and 4 appointed.
+Chairmanship is assumed by the District Officer starting from 2023.